nobl/ioBroker.senec/README.md

 ### **WORK IN PROGRESS**
 - Measurements for today and yesterday are also available by the hour
 - Measurements for month and previous month are also available by day
+- Measurements for year are also available by month
+- Unit calculation fixed if we don't know the unit yet per state_attr.js
 - Added definitions for cascadeDevicesCount and mode
 - Dependency update